OWLS AC Leicester: Competition

 The club encourages members to participate for the team in club events but also in other events as an individual to enable athletes to develop.
 The club often organises trips to races abroad including events in Belgium and Spain to enable athletes to experience overseas competition and as social/cultural opportunities.

 Training

 The main night for club training at Beauchamp College Oadby on Wednesdays for junior and senior athletes of all levels and abilities.
-Further club training sessions occur on Mondays, Thursdays and Sundays.
+Further club training sessions occur on Saturday mornings at Knighton Park and the Leicester Cycle Circuit at New College on a Tuesday evening.
 The club traditionally meets at Bradgate Park (Newtown Linford Car Park, 10am) on a Sunday morning for a run around some of the nicest parkland and trails in the UK.